Persistent heartburn? See your GP!

 In earlier years, the stretch of land beside the River Thames had consisted of palaces and fine houses of the aristocracy.
 Many of the street names (eg Northumberland Avenue, Arundel Street) reflect this history.
 It is said that the Kings of Scotland had part of Whitehall Palace there for their use when they visited London, and this is said to be the origin of the street name "Great Scotland Yard".
 Former alleys known as Middle and Little Scotland Yard had been merged into Whitehall Place.
 People soon dropped the "Great" and the place became known simply as "Scotland Yard" Another theory is that a man called Scott owned the land, and the area became known as Scott's land, shortened to Scotland.

-On 30th May 1884, the Fenians exploded a bomb at the location, which blew a hole in the wall of Scotland Yard, and damaged the Rising Sun public house.
+On 30th May 1884, the Fenians exploded a bomb at the location, which blew a hole in the wall of the Public Carriage Office, also known as Police Central Office, where taxi cabs were licensed and the CID accommodated.
+The explosion damaged this Scotland Yard building, and the Rising Sun public house.
 People came to inspect the damage, and the proprietor charged 3d (about 1p) a head for spectators, and his premises thereby gained an unsought popularity.

 By 1890 a new headquarters had been needed for many years, and the Metropolitan Police moved into a new building, designed by Norman Shaw, on Embankment.
 The building was to have been the site of an opera house, but the project had been abandoned when partly built. the new building was faced with granite quarried by prisoners on Dartmoor, and a female body, the victim of an unsolved murder, was found in the basement of the building, which became known as New Scotland Yard.

-In 1967, the Metropolitan Police again moved headquarters to their current address of 10 Broadway, London, SW1H 0BG, on a site which also borders on Victoria Street.
-The name "New Scotland Yard" was retained.
+In 1967, the Metropolitan Police moved headquarters to 10 Broadway, London, SW1H 0BG, on a site which also borders on Victoria Street.
+The name "New Scotland Yard" was retained and the famous revolving sign was installed.

 Back to top More pictures of Scotland Yard Home More Stories Further details Contact Us